+Home warranties are designed to protect against costly and unexpected repair bills and provide peace of mind.
+However, it is essential to understand the difference between home warranties and homeowners insurance.
 Since you can't predict when your home systems or appliances will fail, it's definitely worth having a home warranty.
-Home warranties are worthwhile if there is no existing coverage for your appliances and home systems and if you find a plan that includes the items you want to cover, so you end up saving your money instead of wasting it.
-If you're looking to protect your home's systems and appliances, you may be wondering if home warranties are worthwhile.
-Home warranties are not expensive compared to the cost of repairing or replacing most important components of a home, and this fact is one of the main selling points of a warranty.
+Home warranties are beneficial if there is no existing coverage for your appliances and home systems and if you find a plan that includes the items you want to cover, so you end up saving your money instead of wasting it.